SvenKratz/CarND-Traffic-Sign-Classifier-Project-1/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/SvenKratz/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+In cell #2, I calculated summary statistics of the data set using the Python ``len``function and ``np.unique``on ``y_train``to determine the number of classes.
+Here is the output from the code:

-* The size of training set is ?
+   Number of training examples = 34799
-* The size of the validation set is ?
+   Number of testing examples = 12630
-* The size of test set is ?
+   Number of validation exanples = 4410
-* The shape of a traffic sign image is ?
+   Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+   Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.